-Position statement.
-To me, the Computer Society is first and foremost just that – a society and a community.
+The strength of the Computer Society is that it is first and foremost just that – a society and a community.
 The job of the leadership of the Computer Society is to build and improve on the framework of that society to ensure that it meets the needs of its members and our profession.
-This is a challenging time for the Computer Society, which needs to examine what it means to be a professional society in the 21st century and how to adapt in order to thrive in this changing environment.
+This is a challenging time for the Computer Society, which needs to reinvent itself to thrive in this rapidly changing environment.

 As president, I have three main goals:

 Connect.
 We need to work on connecting those in our profession to the communities of researchers and practitioners in our Society.
 We must make membership more attractive to students and to those in industry as well as academia.
-Like much of computer science, our membership can and must be more diverse.
+Like much of computer science, our membership must be more diverse.
 We are a very international field; our membership must reflect that as well.
-Our most powerful tools in this endeavor are our conferences, journals, and technical committees.
+Our most powerful tools in this endeavor are our conferences, journals, and technical committees, along with the technologies that have let us hold virtual conferences and stay connected during the current crisis.
 We must build on these.

 Communicate.
 Working together, we can increase communication and make that communication more effective and efficient.
-Within the Society, we can provide more ways, both unstructured (e.g., a virtual suggestion box) and structured (e.g., ad hoc committees) to communicate with our membership.
-We are also part of the largest professional organization; we can work with IEEE and our sister societies to share ideas and to leverage our resources.
-We also must work with external partners to better understand their needs.
-I use “we” here because, as your president, I must lead in setting up and enhancing the frameworks for communication, we must all do our part to improve communication.
+Within the society, we can provide more ways to communicate with our membership.
+We are part of the largest professional organization; we can work with IEEE and our sister societies to share ideas and to leverage our resources.

 Explore and Adapt.
 In an era of change, no one has all of the answers.
 A more robust way to thrive in the midst of change is to explore different options, encourage competition, and see which ones work best.
-And with success comes the need to adapt; I know first-hand that what works for a conference of 100 is inadequate for a conference of 12,000.
-I will work with the Board of Governors to develop ways to create pilot projects to help us learn what works best.
+And with success comes the need to adapt; I will work with the Board of Governors to create ways to create pilot projects to help us learn what works best.

-See my website http://wgropp.cs.illinois.edu/ieeepres.htm for some specific ideas and for more information about me.
+See my website http://wgropp.cs.illinois.edu/ieeepres.htm for more information.
 I look forward to serving you as president of the Computer Society.

 Biography.
-William “Bill” Gropp is Director and Chief Scientist of the National Center for Supercomputing Applications and holds the Thomas M. Siebel Chair in the Department of Computer Science at the University of Illinois at Urbana-Champaign.
-He received his PhD in Computer Science from Stanford University in 1982.
+Dr. William “Bill” Gropp is Director of the National Center for Supercomputing Applications and holds the Thomas M. Siebel Chair in the Department of Computer Science at the University of Illinois at Urbana-Champaign.
+He received his Ph.D. in Computer Science from Stanford University in 1982.
 He was on the faculty of Computer Science at Yale from 1982-1990.
 From 1990-2007, he was a member of the Mathematics and Computer Science Division of Argonne National Laboratory, including serving as associate division director.

-Gropp is a member of the Computer Society Board of Governors, serving on ad hoc committees for awards and growth.
+Gropp has served the Computer Society as Vice President for Technical and Conference Activities since 2019 and has been a member of the Board of Governors since 2017.
 As chair of Technical Program (2009), Finance (2011), and as General Chair (2013) of the SC conference, which at over 12,000 attendees is the largest conference co-sponsored by the Computer Society, Gropp has experience leading volunteers (almost 600 for SC) and running financially successful technical conferences.

-He has played a major role in the development of the MPI message-passing standard.
-He is co-author of MPICH, the most widely used implementation of MPI.
-He has written many books and papers on MPI including “Using MPI.”
-He is also one of the designers of the PETSc parallel numerical library and has developed efficient and scalable parallel algorithms for the solution of linear and nonlinear equations.
-Dr. Gropp recently co-chaired the National Academy’s Committee on Future Directions for NSF Advanced Computing Infrastructure to Support US Science.
+He played a major role in the development of the MPI message-passing standard, used around the world to program high performance computing systems.
+He is co-author of MPICH, a widely used implementation of MPI, and has written many books and papers on MPI.
+He is also one of the designers of the PETSc parallel numerical library and has developed parallel algorithms for the solution of linear and nonlinear equations.
+Dr. Gropp co-chaired the National Academy’s Committee on Future Directions for NSF Advanced Computing Infrastructure to Support U.S. Science.